-And you need to place the apex (the highest point) of this curve in the right place, usually in the middle of the nail plate.
+And you need to place the apex point (the highest point) of this curve in the right place, usually in the middle of the nail plate.

 You also need to create the same curve on all your nails to get a balanced set of extensions.

 The best thing about dual forms is that they do everything for you!